ChenxiSSS/OCf2f/Roles/Online Session Guideline.md

 Version: 2022-May-14

+Clarification:
-Clarification: EchoRoom Online Session Guideline only apply to online sessions due to campus lockdown.
+* EchoRoom Online Session Guideline only apply to online sessions due to campus lockdown;
+* The Guideline was passed by the EchoRoom Mteam with a five-to-two majority vote on May 2nd.

 ## Rules